#PVCitizen: Go get your PVC!

-The 2019 elections are now 215 days away, and the registration process is rumoured to be ending on August 17, just 33 days away!
+The 2019 elections are now 192 days away, and INEC has said the registration process will end August 17, just 11 days away!

 Time is running, fast!